alexandertrefz/essence/packages/website/optimisations.md

 caller may keep the array it passed or hand the same one to two Lists.
-Every caller builds a fresh one — the natives here, and the JavaScript the Compiler emits, where an inlined walk fills its output array turn by turn and hands it over once at the end.
+Every caller builds a fresh one — the natives here, and the JavaScript the Compiler emits, where an inlined walk fills its output array turn by turn and hands it over once at the end. `build-lists-in-place` is that same door opened for an accumulator a Program wrote, and it is why a seed the Program was already holding is copied at entry: an array that is not the walk's to give away must not be the array it hands over.
 Those are the callers that can be read and checked.
 A host of the client package cannot be, so the door it builds Lists through is a second constructor that copies: an array a host keeps is never one Essence pushes onto, and no contract of ours reaches a published surface.